project-sekai-ctf/sekai.team/data/blog/utctf-2022/irc.md

 ## 9. Get lucky:

-So we get a bit lucky here - **_P=6cf35d047000d30d39e07b2361668ae8a408db184f24641670f5e2ee0872d86c_** looks pretty promising as a password.
-We know from the challenge text that the flag won't be in the usual format as well - and should be obvious.
-To be honest a long hash like this is not super obvious as a password - but we try to submit it and it is correct.
+So we get a bit lucky here – `P=6cf35d047000d30d39e07b2361668ae8a408db184f24641670f5e2ee0872d86c` looks pretty promising as a password.
+We know from the challenge text that the flag won’t be in the usual format as well – and should be obvious.
+To be honest a long hash like this is not super obvious as a password – but we try to submit it and it is correct.